Skip to content

 • Undertake study abroad with one of our international partners across the world.

-In this practice-based and industry-focused Creative Writing degree you will develop your skills as a writer, through work-like projects involving writing, editing, publishing and pitching, supported by the study of English literature.
+You will develop your skills and talent as a writer through dynamic workshops, exercises and work-like projects involving writing, editing, publishing and pitching, all supplemented by the study of English.

 What you’ll study

-With guidance from experts and as part of a strong writing community, you will experiment with writing in a wide variety of genres, including fiction, poetry, children’s and young adult fiction, writing for stage and screen, and writing for a digital audience.
-You'll study editing and develop your knowledge of publication or performance processes, gaining hands-on industry experience.
-Ultimately, you’ll focus on your chosen specialisations, and further develop your craft and industry skills, equipping yourself fully for life beyond the course.
+With guidance from experts, and as part of a thriving writing and literary community, you will experiment with writing in a wide variety of genres, including fiction, poetry, children’s and young adult fiction, writing for stage and screen, and writing for and with digital technologies.
+You will also gain valuable hands-on industry experience, and develop a detailed, first-hand knowledge of publishing and the literary industries.
+Ultimately, you will focus on your chosen specialisations, and further develop your craft and industry skills, equipping yourself fully for life beyond the course.

-During your first year, you’ll study four core modules which allow you to focus on developing your own writing and reading skills, while introducing you practically and actively to a range of exciting genres and possibilities.
-In your second year, you’ll begin to pursue your individual interests through a range of optional modules.
-There’s also an opportunity to spend the second half of the second year on international exchange at one of our partner universities.
-In your final year, with one-to-one supervision, you’ll undertake a dissertation or major project on a topic of your choice, as well as undertaking optional modules focused on refining your writerly and employability skills.
+During the first year, you will study four core modules which focus on developing your own writing and reading skills, while introducing you practically and actively to a wide range of exciting genres and possibilities.
+In the second year, you will pursue your individual interests through a range of optional modules.
+There is also an opportunity to spend the second half of the second year on international exchange at one of our partner universities, if you wish to do so.
+In your final year, with close supervision, you’ll undertake a major project on a topic of your choice, as well as studying optional modules focused on refining your writerly and employability skills.
+Our course is developed with the utmost care, to allow you to explore enjoyable and exciting pursuits that will develop your writing and writing industry skillset, and your preparedness for graduate employment.

 Beginning Writing: The Writing World

-Learn about, and tackle, the core elements of writing fiction, poetry, plays, screenplays, and creative non-fiction.
-Hone your skills in areas such as narrative structure, characterisation, dialogue, editing and revision, while learning from an exciting and diverse range of genres and styles of writing, to help you discover and develop your writing passions.
+This module is designed to help you discover and develop your writing passions.
+Learn about, and tackle, the core elements of writing fiction, poetry, plays, and screenplays.
+Hone your skills in areas such as narrative structure, characterisation, dialogue, editing and revision, while learning from an exciting and diverse range of genres and styles of writing.

 Writing, Editing and Publishing in a Sustainable World

-Develop your skills in drafting and editing writing in a range of genres.
-You will be introduced to the skills required for editing fiction, non-fiction, poetry and scripts, in relation to your own writing and that of other practitioners, both fellow students and published authors.
+Your introduction to the varied world of publishing, editing and writing for publication!
+You will be introduced to the skills required for editing fiction, non-fiction, poetry and scripts, in relation to your own writing and that of other practitioners – both fellow students and published authors.

 Writing in a UNESCO City of Literature

 Engage with the work undertaken by Nottingham UNESCO City of Literature, as well as with the wider network of UNESCO Creative Cities, connecting with partner organisations in the creative and cultural industries.
-You will have opportunities to submit your work for possible publication, and can opt to write either creatively or critically, for a public audience.
+You will have opportunities on this module to develop work to submit for publishing consideration by Nottingham UNESCO City of Literature, and can opt to write creatively, journalistically or critically.

 Literary Pasts, Presents and Futures

 Good writers are good readers!
-Study key authors and literary genres from Middle English through to the present day.
+Study key authors and literary genres from the past and present, and consider where the literary world is heading now.
 Consider how texts ‘speak’ to one another across the ages, building a critical understanding of literary heritage, developments and innovations that will inspire your writing.

 The Book Group

-Explore four texts in depth - spending three weeks on each - this innovative module is designed to introduce to what it means to 'read around the text'.
+Explore four texts in depth, spending three weeks on each.
+This innovative module is designed to introduce you to ‘reading around the text', meaning you will also consider the historical and cultural contexts to excellent writing.

 Ways of Reading

-This module aims to introduce students to the many different ways in which it is possible to read and interpret texts.
-We will be exploring what factors influence our reading of literature, as well as what goes into the production of these works.
-We will explore a range of texts from different eras, which take different forms: poetry, plays, short stories, novels and graphic novels.
-We will also be exploring critical approaches to literature, and the different 'lenses' through which we might read a literary text.
-We will consider questions related to the writing of texts around authorship, publication and form, along with questions relating to writing and interpretation, around issues such as gender, race and the environment.
-This will encourage you to question what it means to read texts from a particular perspective, what assumptions we make as we read, the relationship between the text and the world, and even what it means to be human.
+This module introduces you to the many different ways in which you might read and interpret texts.
+You will explore critical approaches to literature, and the different 'lenses' through which it might be read, considering questions related to authorship, publication and form, along with questions relating to writing and interpretation, around issues such as gender, race and the environment.
+This will encourage you to question what it means to read texts from particular perspectives, what assumptions we make as we read, the relationship between a text and the world, and even what it means to be human.

 Core modules